sisibeloved/jekyII-Blog/README.md

-# jekyII-Blog
+# jekyll-Blog
-Personal blog using jekyII
+Personal blog using jekyll